ilovecode1/Pyfancy-2/PULL_REQUEST_TEMPLATE.md

 ### Other

-*Any thing else that is important.*
+*Anything else that is important.*